agarret7/PointCNN/README.md

 readability.
 Along with extensive documentation in the code, I use type annotations and code comments indicating input/outputs shapes.
 (x,y,z) just indicate that any value is accepted at runtime.

+WARNING: Code is almost correct, but I still have to throw in a few details to make it easy to access as an external library, as well as test.
+You can feel free to use whatever is available right now, but I'll likely have the kinks ironed out by Monday evening.